jordan-public/dual-rollup-zk-opt/README.md

 Running the verifier on Ethereum Virtual Machine (EVM) is relatively inexpensive and feasible for many applications.
-However, running the prover requires more computational resources, and as such is running in a Cartesi Rollup.
+However, running the prover requires more computational resources, and as such is running in a Cartesi virtual machine.

 We deploy Aztec PLONK Validity Proofs written in Noir, into Cartesi virtual machine executable provers and EVM verifiers.